Add to MyChemicals Print Friendly Page

 Other Characteristics

 Azo compounds (RN=NR) arise from the oxidation of substituted hydrazines RHN-NHR.
 For example, azomethane (H3CN=NCH3) is prepared from dimethylhydrazine.
 The compounds are not basic in aqueous solution (because the presence of the N=N bond reduces the availability of the unshared pairs of electrons in the nitrogen atoms).
-They are readily reduced back to the hydrazine and further to primary amines.
-That is, they are good oxidizing agents.
+They can be reduced back to the hydrazine and further to primary amines.
+The aforementioned hydrazines are also included in this group.
+They are used as moderate-strength reducing agents in organic chemistry.
 Diazo compounds contain the characteristic group >CN2.
 Thus, diazomethane has the formulas CH2N2.
 The organic azides are derivatives of hydrazoic acid, HN3.
 Alkyl azides, such as methyl azide, are prepared by treating sodium azide with the appropriate alkyl sulfate.
 Acyl azides have the formula RCON3.
+This group also covers inorganic azides, which are metal salts containing an [N3]- ion.
+Many inorganic azides are explosive under certain conditions, rapidly releasing N2 gas.

 Examples